Success is often achieved by those who don’t know that failure is inevitable. – Coco Chanel

 Keep Things Simple

-The moment you begin complicating things, is the moment you will get lost in all the details.
+The moment you begin complicating things is the moment you will get lost in all the details.
 And it is these details that will dishearten you and destroy any motivation you had.
 Just keep things simple and straightforward.
 Even if you have a complicated problem, it’s often a simple solution that will provide you with the answers you seek.

 Re-evaluate Outcomes and Decisions

 As you move along your journey beyond this failure, it’s important that you consistently re-evaluate your outcomes and decisions.
-By taking time to contemplate how you’re doing and where you’re going, will help you to better clarify the path moving forward.
+By taking the time to contemplate how you’re doing and where you’re going, will help you to better clarify the path moving forward.

-Prepare for Failure in Advance
+How to Prepare for Failure in Advance

 Life is very much unpredictable and full of unexpected events and circumstances.
 Things often may not go your way.
 In fact, the bigger ambitions you have, the more failure you are likely to confront in your lifetime.
 This is okay.
 Failure is a part of life.
 However, failure doesn’t feel good, and so you want to try and minimize the negative impact of failure wherever possible.
 Here are some suggestions: